Magic Knight Rayearth: OVA

 A three-part OVA was released in Japan a few years after the end of the manga and the TV series (July 25, September 26, and December 10, 1997).
-The OVA was named simply Rayearth, and its story was quite different from the original.
-The characters are all the same, but the relationships, places and events changed radically.
+The OVA was named simply Rayearth, and its story was different from the original.
+The characters are all the same, but the relationships, places, and events of the story changed radically.